wintermute-cell/voithos/README.md

 ### pacman key issue
 *Seemingly had to do ```pacman-key --init``` and ```pacman-key --populate archlinuxarm``` again after setting time?*

+# To research:
+With the default configuration, the Raspberry Pi uses HDMI video if a HDMI monitor is connected.
+Otherwise, it uses analog TV-Out (also known as composite output or RCA) To turn the HDMI or analog TV-Out on or off, have a look at /opt/vc/bin/tvservice https://archlinuxarm.org/platforms/armv6/raspberry-pi

 ## Sources:
 - https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3